PsVenom/Aurora/README.md

 ## BART encoder is incredibly heavy, and I'm not sure if it's even running on GPU or not.
 So please check that too

-# Below are some inferences from using text2PCA on some bird captions.
+# I've also given some inferences from using text2PCA on some bird captions.
 As you might've noticed, there are some recurring patterns thatwe can use to our advantage